TahmidRaven/OptiChainAI/README.md

 # OptiChainAI
-An SME product for consumers
+An AI powered supply chain solution for SME businesses